 “We were able to donate over $44 000 to rescue and shelter terrified animals who were abandoned or separated from their owners as record flooding took place,” said Seigel.

 When Hurricanes Florence, and Harvey in 2017, made landfall, NFA appealed to its supporters for emergency funds.
-At the same time, the organization undertook a careful process of identifying very experienced and reputable organizations to which it could donate the funds raised.
+At the same time, the organisation undertook a careful process of identifying very experienced and reputable organisations to which it could donate the funds raised.

 In the case of Hurricane Florence, which devastated the Carolinas, NFA identified the Charleston Animal Society and in the case of Hurricane Harvey, which ravaged parts of Houston and Southeast Texas, it identified the Houston SPCA.

 “With Harvey, we raised more than $60,000,” said Seigel.
-“In the case of Florence our donations totaled more than $44,000.
-In both cases, every single cent that was donated by our supporters for these two animal emergencies, was handed over to these organizations.”
+“In the case of Florence our donations totalled more than $44,000.
+In both cases, every single cent that was donated by our supporters for these two animal emergencies, was handed over to these organisations.”